tubiz/woo-paystack/README.md

 ## Upgrade Notice

-### 5.4.0 ###
+### 5.4.1 ###
-*	Version 5.4.0 adds support for Paystack split payments.
-The Paystack fee and Paystack payout amount are now displayed on the order details page.
-Full changelog [here](https://wordpress.org/plugins/woo-paystack/#developers).
+*   Fix: Split payment not working properly when the split payment transaction charge setting field is empty

 ## Screenshots ##